Calculate Your GPA at University of Arizona

 How University of Arizona Calculates GPA

 The University of Arizona uses a standard 4.
 0 scale with full plus/minus grading on the semester system.
-The math is simple: multiply each course's grade points by credit hours, sum them up, then divide by total credits attempted.
-University of Arizona uses this to determine Dean's List eligibility, Latin honors, and probation status.
+The calculation follows the standard formula: multiply each course's grade point value by its credit hours, sum all quality points, then divide by total credits attempted.
+At University of Arizona, this determines Dean's List eligibility, Latin honors, probation status, and competitive program admissions.

 Total: (3×4) + (4×3.7) + (3×3.7) + (2×3.0) = 43.900000000000006 ÷ 12 = 38.40 GPA.